mautic/user-documentation/docs/contacts/manage_contacts.rst

 * The Campaign where the point action exists, along with the name of the global point action or the Campaign, the number of Points added or subtracted, and the time & date of the point change

-**Segment Membership Change** - When Contacts are added or removed from Segments by any method, those changes display in the event history.
+**Segment Membership Change** - When adding or removing Contacts from Segments by any method, those changes display in the event history.

-**Stage Changed** - If you are using **Stages** in Mautic (not Stages as a custom field), changes to those Stages displays in the event history
+**Stage Changed** - If you are using **Stages** in Mautic, changes to those Stages displays in the event history

 **Text Message Received** - This event type is for SMS replies, if you are using SMS and have SMS reply tracking configured.
 Outbound SMS display as ``Campaign Event Scheduled`` or ``Campaign Action Triggered``.

-**UTM Tags Recorded** - If you’re using UTM tags and record them from a Form submission, landing page hit, etc., they will be listed here.
+**UTM Tags Recorded** - If you’re using UTM tags and record them from a Form submission, landing page hit, etc., Mautic displays them here.
 Expanding the details displays the recorded tags.

-**Video View Event** - Details in this event type include the length of time a prospect watched the video, the percentage of the video watched, the page where the video displays (Referrer), and the URL of the video file.
+**Video View Event** - Details in this event type include the length of time a prospect watched the video, the percentage of the video watched, the page where the video displays - known as Referrer - and the URL of the video file.

 Some Plugins contain specific events.
-The events display and are searchable after the Plugin is connected.
+The events display and are searchable after installing and configuring the Plugin.

 Notes
 =====

-Mautic can be used as a basic CRM.
+It's possible to use Mautic as a basic Customer Relationship Management system (CRM).
 You or your teammates can write notes for a specific Contact.
-A note can be marked with a specific purpose; General, Email, Call, Meeting.
+It's possible to mark a note with a specific purpose; General, Email, Call, Meeting.
 It's also possible to define a date of a meeting or a call.

 Social
 ======